 Pub The Pub is always a sign of blokeish familiarity and common sense.
 Do end a discussion with “right, I’m off down the pub”, so indicating a sensibly English awareness of the limits of mere intellectual debate and touching base with the Real World.
 (The mere mention of this last is sufficient to debunk certain kinds of high-flown jargon.)
 Of course, his gesture (of touching base with The Real World) can be performed without having to visit the pub or even leave your armchair – you can also break off a debate by reference to some favoured TV program that requires attention, preferably ‘the football’ or something Popular (never, God forbid, ‘an Ingmar Bergman film’ or ‘a documentary about Heidegger’).
-Always remember: You are at one with the Common People (who go down the pub and watch telly) and not at all part of the despicable Middle Class/ Intelligentsia.
+Always remember: You are not at all part of the despicable Middle Class/ Intelligentsia.

 Quotations Always 'out of context'; if however someone accuses you of 'quoting out of context' say that all quotes are out of context by definition

 Raw Nerve - If your opponent responds to you with anything like gusto/ feeling you have necessarily ‘touched a raw nerve’.
 This can be used against all but the most blandly neutral reply.
 Try saying it in various contexts, just to unsettle and bemuse e.g: “Mark, "I'd really like that reference for Hegel’s comments on Zoroastrian religion?”
 “Ah, it touched a raw nerve did it?”